BombShellReaper/Palworld-Linux-Server/README.md

     sudo nano /etc/ssh/sshd_config

-Fine the following lines and uncomment them with these edits
+Fined the following lines and uncomment them with these edits

  **#LoginGraceTime 2m**